 We engage our partners to continuously improve their performance by sharing benchmark results and industry best practices through our bi-annual regional partner summits.

 We prioritize a collaborative approach with our partners to help them implement corrective actions.
-In the event a resolution is not completed within the agreed upon time frame or is not possible, the ALDO Group can terminate the business relationship.
+In the event a resolution is not completed within the agreed upon time frame or is not possible, the ALDO Group can terminate the business relationship with the non-compliant partner.

-In 2016, the ALDO Group launched an online platform to help our factories track and monitor their corrective action plans and drive continuous improvement.
+In 2016, the ALDO Group launched an online platform to help our factories track and monitor their corrective action plans and improve compliance performance.

 The ALDO Group has teamed up with the Sustainable Apparel Coalition, a group of like-minded brands, retailers, manufacturers and experts that share a vision of a sustainable apparel and footwear industry.
 More than 100 companies are now members of the coalition, committed to having a positive impact on the people, environment and communities associated with manufacturing their products.